 What is guaifenesin, hydrocodone, and pseudoephedrine?

-The combination of guaifenesin, hydrocodone, and pseudoephedrine is used to treat cough and nasal congestion, and to reduce chest congestion caused by the common cold, infections, or allergies.
+Guaifenesin, hydrocodone, and pseudoephedrine is a combination medicine used to treat cough, stuffy nose, sinus congestion, and chest congestion caused by the common cold.

 Guaifenesin, hydrocodone, and pseudoephedrine may also be used for other purposes not listed in this medication guide.